ay0408/Central-PM/README.md

 In "RunTime.ipynb", we measured the run time of solving the minimization problems in the enhanced CPM and heuristic algorithm.

+## Important Notes
+The enhanced CPM is "privacy-optimized" under the condition that a value in a range closr to the true result is output with a higher probability (as in the original PM).
+Discussion on the handling and necessity of this constraint will need to be advanced in the future while taking into account the analysis accuracy as well.
+At that time, the forms of the probability density functions in staircase mechanisms [[Geng et al., 2015](https://doi.org/10.1109/JSTSP.2015.2425831), [Kulesza et al, 2025](https://proceedings.mlr.press/v258/kulesza25a.html)] may also be of reference.

+Ultimately, we aim to construct the truly optimized mechanism beyond the PM framework, using this study as a base point.

 ## Future Directions
 ・Incorporating the concept of smooth (local) sensitivity for generating noise more in line with reality.